Loot Interactive: Stage Sets

+The second Stage Set to be released from Loot in joint with Atari and Terminal Reality was the Ghostbusters Firehouse (originally named the Ghostbusters Firehouse: On Location).
+This space was dedicated to the 25th anniversary of Ghostbusters and its worldwide release on Blu-ray on June 18, 2009.
+The Firehouse personal space was a detailed replica of the three floor Ghostbusters headquarters from the original film.

 The third Stage Set to be released from Loot was the Modular Stage Set 3.
 This Stage Set let users control over three enormous retractable backdrops, which could be set to different chroma key colors with motion track markers.
 The stage light system offered two additional flood lights for defining the right mood of each take and the floor could also be set to different materials and colors.
 This Stage Set was available in the "Ultimate Machinima" bundle (along with the "Talk Show" bundle – a collection of props that allowed users to dress their personal space like a talk show) as well as separate.
-This Stage Set was released on November 25, 2010 in both Europe and North America.
+This Stage Set was released on November 25, 2010, in both Europe and North America.

 The fourth Stage Set to be released from Loot was the LOOT Studio Stage Set.
 This Stage Set was modeled after actual Sony Pictures Entertainment professional sound stages located on the Sony Pictures Lot in Culver City, California.
 The Studio Stage Set cameras could record video and audio to the PS3 hard drive or upload directly to YouTube.
-Together with PlayStation Home’s customizable avatars, clothing, furniture items and environments, users could create a variety of machinimas.
-This Stage Set was released on June 27, 2012 in North America.
+Together with PlayStation Home's customizable avatars, clothing, furniture items and environments, users could create a variety of machinimas.
+This Stage Set was released on June 27, 2012, in North America.

 Personal spaces

 In addition to the "Stage Sets", Loot released three other Personal Spaces for users to purchase.
 These included the "Sunset Yacht", the "Hollywood Hills House", and the "Space Apartment".
 Each one of these Personal Spaces included an "Entertainment On Demand" (EOD) screen that featured a variety of content from Loot.
 Users could also watch a variety of movies for free with their friends on all EOD screens thanks to Crackle.
-In addition to the standard features of PlayStation Home's Personal Spaces, Loot's "Space Apartment" also allowed users to view up to five Twitter feeds from a ticker, search for photos from their Flickr account and display them on the fifteen photo screens available (as well as setting up a slideshow for each screen), eight EOD screens, and they could control their Space Apartment’s retractable ceiling, automated blinds, and dynamic lighting options.
+In addition to the standard features of PlayStation Home's Personal Spaces, Loot's "Space Apartment" also allowed users to view up to five Twitter feeds from a ticker, search for photos from their Flickr account and display them on the fifteen photo screens available (as well as setting up a slideshow for each screen), eight EOD screens, and they could control their Space Apartment's retractable ceiling, automated blinds, and dynamic lighting options.